Essential Wedding Photography Tips to Know Before Your Big Day

 Walk down the aisle Slowly and during Special Exit Plan

 If you're walking with someone, ask them to help set the pace, so you feel calm and steady.
 Your wedding exit is another key moment that can result in some of the most joyful and fun photos of the day.
 Whether you’re walking down the aisle as newlyweds or heading out through a tunnel of sparklers or flower petals, remember to take your time.
-Walking too quickly can make it harder for your photographer to capture those moments.
+Walking too quickly can make it harder for your photographer to capture those moments, especially in dark lit enviorment.
 Walking slowly gives your photographer more time to capture beautiful, composed shots.

-Tip: Walk slowly and savor the moment!
+Tip: Take slower, steady steps and look up (or at each other!).
+Let the moment sink in, and don’t be afraid to smile, laugh, or get teary—it’s all part of the story.
 If you have an exit plan involving props like confetti or bubbles, walking at a relaxed pace allows your photographer to capture every bit of the magic.
-Plus, it gives you time to enjoy the moment and soak in the excitement!

 Practice Your Dips at Home